Somerset High School (Texas)

 Somerset High School is a public high school located in Somerset, Texas, southwest of San Antonio, Texas.
 It is one of two high schools in the Somerset Independent School District, the other being Shirleen Zacharias Early College Leadership Academy (ZECLA), and is classified as a 5A school by the UIL.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The Somerset Bulldogs compete in the following sports: